Home » Plan Your Trip » Travel Essentials

 Debit/Credit Card Bring a debit and credit card with you.
 Thailand has plenty of ATMs where you can withdraw cash.
 You can also use it to make online bookings for accommodation, travel tickets & tours while traveling.
 Check before you leave home, that your card is authorized for use in Thailand.
 A credit card is always useful as a backup in case you run out of cash.

 Driving Licence To legally drive a car or motorcycle in Thailand you need an International driving permit.
 A national driving license is not valid in Thailand.
 If stopped by the police you will face a fine if unable to show an International driving permit.
-You need to apply for a permit in your own country.
+You can apply for a permit online here.

 Scans of Important documents It is a good idea to bring a photocopy of your passport photo and visa page.
 You can be asked at any time by Thai police to show a copy of your ID.
 A photocopy of those pages is usually acceptable & more convenient than carrying your passport with you at all times.
 It is also advisable to have photos or scans of all important documents on your phone in case you lose the originals.